Gohla/pie/tutorial/src/3_min_sound/3_test/index.md

 {{#include a_3_common_task.rs:2:}}
 ```

-We define a `TestTask` enumeration containing all testing tasks, which for now is just a `StringConstant` task that returns a string, and implement `Task` for it.
+We define a `TestTask` enumeration containing all testing tasks, which for now is just a `Return` task that just returns its string, and implement `Task` for it.
 The `Output` for `TestTask` is `Result<TestOutput, ErrorKind>` so that we can propagate IO errors in the future.

 `TestOutput` enumerates all possible outputs for `TestTask`, which for now is just a `String`.